Rhodiola Rosea extract

 break from rhodiola herb, ginseng, and other stimulating herbs every one to two

 weeks.
-The length of the break could be a few days but each person is different.
 I personally do not take the same

 herb for more than one week at a time without taking a break.
 I have not taken rhodiola